sematext/docs/docs/integration/elasticsearch.md

 ## FAQ

-** Why doesn't the number of documents I see in SPM match the number of documents in my Elasticsearch index **
+** Why doesn't the number of documents I see in Sematext match the number of documents in my Elasticsearch index **

-SPM collects index stats from primary shards only.
+Sematext collects index stats from primary shards only.
 To see the total number of documents in an index, select all shards in that index and choose "sum".
 The list of shards and the "sum" function can be found in the "Shard filter" in the Index Stats